-The Next Generation Air Transportation System, or NextGen, was promoted as a way to accommodate an anticipated surge in air travel, reduce fuel consumption and improve safety and efficiency.
-By shifting from radar-based navigation and radio communications — technologies rooted in the first half of the 20th century — to satellite-based navigation and digital communications, it would handle three times as many planes with half as many air traffic controllers by 2025, the Federal Aviation Administration promised.
+The program was promoted as a way to accommodate an anticipated surge in air travel, reduce fuel consumption and improve safety and efficiency.
+By shifting from radar-based navigation and radio communications — technologies rooted in the first half of the 20th century — to satellite-based navigation and digital communications, it would handle three times as many planes by 2025, the Federal Aviation Administration promised.

 Planes would fly directly to their destinations using GPS technology instead of following indirect routes to stay within the range of ground stations.
 They would continually broadcast their exact positions, not only to air traffic controllers, but to other similarly equipped aircraft.
 For the first time, pilots would be able to see on cockpit displays where they were in relation to other planes.
 That would enable planes to safely fly closer together, and even shift some of the responsibility for maintaining a safe separation of planes from controllers to pilots.

 But almost nothing has happened as FAA officials anticipated.

 Increasing capacity is no longer as urgent as it once seemed.
 The 1 billion passengers a year the FAA predicted by 2014 has now been shoved back to 2027.
 Air traffic operations — takeoffs, landings and other procedures — are down 26 percent from their peak in 2000, although chronic congestion at some large airports can slow flights across the country.

 Difficulties have cropped up nearly everywhere, from new landing procedures that were impossible for some planes to fly to aircraft-tracking software that misidentified planes.
 Key initiatives are experiencing delays and are at risk of cost overruns.
 And the agency still lacks "an executable plan" for bringing NextGen fully online, according to a government watchdog.